simonlast/node-persist/README.md

 #### `key(n)` - [DEPRECATED] synchronous, returns string

 This function returns a key with index n in the database, or null if it is not present.
 The ordering of keys is not known to the user.
+It is getting deprecated because `Object.keys()` does not guarantee the order of the keys, so this functionality is fragile.

 #### `keys()` - synchronous, returns array